fabi-lindl/xr-multi-agent-communication/unity/README.md

 ### DemoScene walk-through
 Once you have successfully set up the data stream between Unity and your headset, you can start exploring the demo scene.
 You can check the logs printed to the Unity Editor terminal at any given moment to inspect the actions taken by the unityagent.

 The DemoScene provides you with a connect menu that is located directly in front of you on start-up.
 Just click the connect button with the controllers of your headset to connect the unityagent to the rosrouter.
 A new menu with all connected rosagents and unityagents will open up.
 You can now start the communication with the rosagents online on the MAN simply by clicking the Start buttons.
 One menu can be opened for every connected rosagent.
 This menu allows you to stream random image data from a selected rosagent to your headset on the one hand.
-On the other hand, you can publish pose data of the cube that is located on the ground right in front of your feet to the connected rosagents (grab the cube with one of the two controllers).
+On the other hand, you can publish pose data of the cube that is located on the ground right in front of your feet to the connected rosagents (grab the cube with one of the two controllers to change its pose).
 It is important to note that there is only one image publisher and one pose subscriber running on the ROS side.
 Therefore, every rosagent streams the same image to the Unity scene and logs the same pose data to the terminal running the docker container fleet.
 To stop streaming or sending to a specific rosagent, click the Stop button on the connected agents menu in front of you.
 To stop the whole demo, click the Disconnect button.
-It is also possible to stop the demo from the Unity Editor by clicking on the button to stop the game.
+It is also possible to stop the demo from the Unity Editor by clicking the stop game button.